Last updated on March 21st, 2019 at 01:50 pm.

 Sure, I’ve been to Vegas.
 And I’m not about to suggest that you say no if your friends invite you on a trip there for a few days.
 We all need to have some fun every now and then, right?
 Why not have fun by doing some gambling!?

 I’ve written before about how financial independence can really enrich your life.
-Why side track those goals by feeding a slot machine?
+Why sidetrack those goals by feeding a slot machine?
+And If plain-old financial independence doesn’t tickle your financial, there’s always barista FIRE.

 The biggest problem with gambling is that it can trigger a very strong addiction.
 So, if you know you have an addictive personality in general, I would highly recommend using caution if you do decide to gamble.